heiswayi/heiswayi.nrird.com/_posts/2016-12-26-creating-super-simple-logger-class-in-csharp.md

 ### Usage example

 To get started, just initialize the `SimpleLogger` class.
-Initializing the constructor without parameter will create a fresh new log file or overwrite the file if already exists by default. **Log file will be created in the same folder with the application assembly file and the log filename will follow the executing assembly name.** For example, let say the application filename is `SimpleLoggerDemo.exe`, so the log filename would be `SimpleLoggerDemo.log`.
+Initializing the constructor without parameter will create a fresh new log file or overwrite the existing log file if already exists. **The log file will be created in the same folder with the application assembly file and the log file name will follow the executing assembly name.** For example, let say the application filename is `SimpleLoggerDemo.exe`, so the log file name would be `SimpleLoggerDemo.log`.

-Here is the "how-to-use" example:
+Here's the example code may look like:

 ```csharp
 using HeiswayiNrird.SimpleLogger;